Jang Hee-mang

 Jang Hee-mang (born 7 March 1992) is a South Korean professional footballer who last played as a centre-back for 12 de Octubre in the Primera División Paraguaya.
-He was playing for three years in Paraguayan Football.
+He played for three years in Paraguayan Football.

 Career

 Hee-mang was born in Pohang, South Korea.

 Académico de Viseu

 Upon his signing with Portuguese club Académico de Viseu, he was one of three South Korean players signed by the club.

 Sportivo Trinidense

 2017 season

 On 14 July 2017, Jang officially joined Sportivo Trinidense on a free transfer.
 On 18 July 2017, Tigo Sports reported that the player signed with Sportivo Trinidense.
 Paraguay Sport Press also reported the player's signing.
 Paraguayan newspaper ABC Color informed that the player was incorporated to the squad's activities several days prior to his signing and before the confirmation of his contract, having arrived at the club accompanied by his representative, Derlis Maidana.

 In the 2017 Sportivo Trinidense team, he joined Elvis Marecos, Arturo Aquino, Maximo Ortiz, Fabio Ramos, Ignacio Miño, Fabio Escobar, Julio Santa Cruz, Brazilian Rodrigo Teixeira and Argentine Sergio Escalante.
 On 15 September 2017, Jang debuted for Sportivo Trinidense in the Primera División in a 5–0 away victory against Nacional Asunción, when he entered the field in the 80th minute for Jorge Gonzalez.
 On 13 October 2017, Jang made his full debut for Sportivo Trinidense in a 1–0 home defeat against Cerro Porteño, playing until the 68th minute.
 On 10 December 2017, Jang played an entire 90 minutes in his last 2017 season appearance, a 4–2 home defeat against Sportivo Luqueño.

 Jang made five Primera División Paraguaya appearances for the 2017 season.